Endoscopic Retrograde Cholangiopancreatography (ERCP) in Illinois

 - Abnormal x-ray results

 - Abdominal pain

 - Abnormal liver test

-Please contact your nearest Chicago, IL, Peoria, IL, or Bloomington, IL, location today to request a consultation with a gastroenterology specialist to hear more concerning an ERCP procedure.
+Please contact your nearest Chicago, IL, Peoria, IL, or Normal, IL, location today to request a consultation with a gastroenterology specialist to hear more concerning an ERCP procedure.

 How can I prepare for my ERCP procedure?

 You will be provided with specific instructions from your provider at GI Alliance of Illinois detailing the steps to take to prepare.
 In most cases, you will be able to eat as you normally do the day before the test.
 Patients will be informed not to ingest anything by mouth after midnight with the exception of medications.
 It is crucial to follow the directions provided to you by your provider.
 Additional information concerning your medications will be provided.
 In most circumstances, your medications will be continued as usual.
 However, in certain cases, like people taking anti-coagulants, (such as warfarin, Plavix®, Coumadin®, aspirin, and anti-inflammatories) and diabetic patients, special instructions will be discussed.

 What happens the day of the ERCP exam?